-E-scooters and e-bikes: Govt's long-awaited Accessible Streets Packing takes light touch
+Accessible Streets: Govt's proposed e-scooter, e-bike reforms and the fight for the footpath

 • Give priority to footpath, shared path and cycle path users over turning traffic where the necessary traffic control devices are installed.

-Rideshare e-scooter operators have been approached for comment.
+Rideshare e-scooter operators have been approached for comment (Uber and Neuron both welcomed Accessible Streets but did not address any of its specifics in their first-blush remarks).

 Although the document is generally favourable, one issue they are likely to pick up on is the 300-watt definition for a low-per vehicle able to travel on footpaths.

 The new, larger Segway Ninebot Max - a favourite with e-scooter operators - has a 350-watt electric engine.